ProjectMoon/eve2/README.md

 * Variable argument list are now a "list-like" object, rather than an object of type `list`.
-* NOT YET DONE: Ability to define a type name with object literals was removed because of the new `typedef` statement.'
+* NOT YET DONE: Ability to define a type name with object literals was removed because of the new `typedef` statement.
 * NOT YET DONE: Object literals will now report their type as "object", rather than "object_literal".